 That may sound strange, but the truth is, the risks of getting breast cancer increase as we get older, so we should continue our mammograms essentially for the rest of our lives.
 And don’t forget about your monthly breast self-exams, which are just as important, if not more.

 What is the Bottom Line?

 While women should begin having yearly gynecological exams by the age of 21, the answer regarding when to stop scheduling those exams is sometimes less obvious.
-The bottom line is, even after you turn 65 years old and have had at least three negative Pap smears in a row, you should still have a gynecologist’s phone number in your smartphone.
+The bottom line is, that even after you turn 65 years old and have had at least three negative Pap smears in a row, you should still have a gynecologist’s phone number on your smartphone.

 Problems such as vaginal dryness and pain during intercourse become more common as we age, but a gynecologist can help you take care of these medical problems and more.
 In short, it’s good to have a gynecologist in mind for when various problems arise so you’re not left out in the cold if you feel like something may be wrong.